webplatform/docs/javascript/statements/Comment/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=Needs spec reference, standardization status; probably should be renamed to 'comment' instead of 'Comment'
+|Editorial notes=Todo: Probably should be renamed to 'comment' instead of 'Comment'
 |Checked_Out=No
 }}
 {{Summary_Section|Causes comments to be ignored by the JavaScript parser.}}